StevenClontz/teaching-2016-08-17-fall/about.md

 Each class period, students satisfying ALL of the following criteria will earn 3 Participation points.

-- Present at the beginning of class
+- Was present at the beginning of class
 - Previously watched the appropriate lecture video(s)
 - Engaged in the material
-- Working well with other students
+- Worked well with other students

 There are more than 50 class periods this semester, so full credit for Participation (150 points) is possible without 100% attendance.